Exynass/bootlogo_exy7580/README.md

 # Bootlogo Changer On8
  Based on some previous works done by my dev friends on xda.
-  This is bootlogo changer for On8 or BootScreen Changer for On8 this would NOT work on any phone and dont use it without any knowledge of this as it can and would brick your phone but it would work on phones of same resoultion but, non-treble phones.
+ This is bootlogo changer for On8 or BootScreen Changer for On8 this would NOT work on any other phone, without modifications and dont use it without any knowledge of this as it can and will brick your phone but it will work on any other phones of same resoultion but, non-treble phones(not tested on treble devices if ever tested please inform me).

 ## License